-Within existing college and university limitations, when a student presents CLEP and Advanced Placement scores in the same area, credit will be given for the CLEP or AP, whichever is the higher number of credit hours.
+presents CLEP and Advanced Placement scores in the same area, credit aWINDEGINVAGIONTHE COLEP or AP, whichever is the higher number of credit hours.
 In no case will CLEP and AP credits be added or combined.
 The individual department may decide which course credit is to be given if alternate course credit is possible.